pomarec/sangre/README.md

 Typical use case is a client-server topology, a mobile or web app consuming an API (expressjs, django, rails, etc.) in front of a database (postgres, mongo, mysql, etc.).
 You want realtime data in your app without all the complexity of developing your own data sync.

-Sangre implements all the following features and let the developers focus of business logic.
+Sangre implements all the following features and let the developers focus on business logic.

 <div align="center">